Parabolicity conjecture of $F$-isocrystals: Isocrystals with punctual -structure

 \subsection{Comparisons}

-The aim in this section is twofold.
-On the one hand, we want to compare the category $\Isocl(X,\eta)$ and the category $\Isoc(X)$ in order to relate the monodromy groups of isocrystals, as defined in \cite{Cre92a}, and the monodromy groups of isocrystals with \Qpis\ (Proposition \ref{comp:p}).
+In this section we start by comparing the category $\Isocl(X,\eta)$ and the category $\Isoc(X)$ in order to relate the monodromy groups of isocrystals, as defined in \cite{Cre92a}, and the monodromy groups of isocrystals with \Qpis\ (Proposition \ref{comp:p}).
 In general, the scalar extension of the monodromy group of an isocrystal with \Qpis\ from $\Qpi$ to $K$ is bigger than the monodromy group of the associated isocrystal.
 For isocrystals with \DMs, we want to prove instead that we have the expected base change property.
-Moreover, we want to compare isoclinic $F^\infty$-isocrystals (or rather direct sums of these) and lisse $\Qpu$-sheaves (Proposition \ref{etal-isoc:p}).
+Subsequently, we want to compare isoclinic $F^\infty$-isocrystals (or rather direct sums of these) and lisse $\Qpu$-sheaves (Proposition \ref{etal-isoc:p}).

 \begin{lemm} The functor $\Isocl(X,\eta)_F\to \Isoc(X)$ is $K/\Qpi$-fully faithful (cf. \cite[Def.
 1.1.2]{Sta08}) and sends semi-simple objects to semi-simple objects. \end{lemm}

 \begin{proof} We first show that the functor is $K/\Qpi$-fully faithful.
 This is equivalent to showing that for $(\calM,V_\calM)\in \Isocl(X,\eta)_F$, the maximal trivial subobject of $\calM$ can be upgraded to a trivial subobject of $(\calM,V_\calM)$.
 By Proposition \ref{obse-ffur-forg:p}, every object $(\calM,V_\calM)\in \Isocl(X,\eta)_F$ is a subobject of some $(\calN,V_\calN)\in \Isocl(X,\eta)_F$ with $V_\calN$ a \DMs.
 By Lemma \ref{H0:l}, if $(\calT,V_{\calT})$ is the maximal trivial subobject of $(\calN,V_\calN)$, then $\calT$ is the maximal trivial subobject of $\calN$.
 The intersection of $(\calM,V_\calM)$ and $(\calT,V_{\calT})$ in $(\calN,V_\calN)$ is then an isocrystal with $\Qpi$-structure with underlying isocrystal isomorphic to the maximal trivial subobject of $\calM$, as we wanted.
 The second part follows from Lemma \ref{ss-uniq-DM:l}.\end{proof}